 Modern Family has an entire episode about Claire trying to buy Phil an iPad for his birthday.
 It wouldn't be so bad if it weren't for the fact that the episode opens with Phil proclaiming how amazing the iPad is while rattling off a list of its features.

-The show in general can be pretty disgusting about this.
+The show has a few other examples of this.
 One of the Christmas specials has a lengthy sequence where Claire and Hayley shop for gifts at Target, while another episode has a whole subplot about Mitchell going to Costco for the fist time.

 In the episode "Mr. Monk, Private Eye," Sharon Lawrence's character describes her dented car as such: "This is a Lucerne 275 Northstar V8.
 I get a new Buick every year.
 It's my trademark."
 This was only the beginning: In the following three seasons, Natalie went through six cars, one of which was the aforementioned Buick Lucerne.
 Among others that were almost certainly product placement were an Audi and a Hyundai Genesis.
 It makes one wonder how Natalie can afford several different cars, considering how little she is paid.
 These cars are also heavily advertised on the Monk website.
 There is a Concentration-type game, where, in addition to characters' faces, you match parts of the Buick Lucerne.
 That remained, even after the sponsor of the website changed to Audi.
 In the original airing, the first commercial was the same car shown in the episode right before it went into commercial break.